Tuna Pasta Salad (No Mayo) – Fresh, Simple & Full of Flavour

 What could be better than a salad that can be made in advance, takes less than 15 minutes, is healthy and also super easy to make?
 This healthy tuna pasta salad ticks all the right boxes in flavour, for the budget conscious and the time poor.

-Why You’ll Love This Healthy Tuna Pasta Salad (No Mayo)
+Why This Tuna Pasta Salad Always Delivers Fresh Flavour

 A delicious and healthy tuna pasta salad is one that is not overly complicated with too many ingredients, has a great combination of crunch and soft textures and doused in mayonnaise.